HashNuke/arduino/README.md

 # Developed for the love of creating stuff by
 > &copy; 2010 Akash Manohar <akash@akash.im>
 > under the MIT License

+# Credits

+Thanks to the following people:

+* [@unsymbol](http://github.com/unsymbol) - for fixing the Ubuntu reset problem